NOISHEE/AI-Travel-Planner/Readme.md

   - Built with **Streamlit** (Frontend) and **FastAPI** (Backend).
 - **Downloadable Itineraries**:
   - Users can export travel plans as PDFs.
+- **Persionalised Budget**:
+  - Users can create personalized budgets based on their plans.
 ---

 ## Tools and Technologies